DigitalAgricultureDiscovery/uas-user-log/README.md

     * ```smtpRecipients``` - Comma separated email addresses that will receive the emails.

      This [guide](https://medium.com/@RistaSB/use-expressjs-to-send-mails-with-gmail-oauth-2-0-and-nodemailer-d585bba71343) can help you obtain the above OAuth credentials.
 Refer to the nodemailer documentation for instructions on configuring it with other email providers.
+6. Setup environmental variables on client:

+    Make a copy of ```client/.env``` and rename it to ```client/.env.local```.
+Inside the new file, replace the example values with the feedback email address and a Google Analytics Tracking ID.
 6. Run locally

     From the project's root directory, run ```npm run dev``` to start the Express server and React frontend.
 7. Run on Heroku

     UAS User Log is ready to run on Heroku.
 Follow along with this [guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) to help you get started.
 Do not forget to set up your environment variables on Heroku.